Skip to content

 by Dr. Vipin Khurana 30 Aug 2024

 In dentistry, impression materials play a crucial role in determining final prosthesis fabrication, restorative procedures and other laboratory procedures.
 Accuracy and detailed fine work is paramount for dental procedures.
-Among the various impression materials available whether it's alginate, or compounds in dentistry, light body impression material and heavy body impression material are two prominent categories.
-Each material has its unique properties and the area of applications in different aspects of the procedures. this articles provides detailed comparisons of light and heavy body impression materials and delves into its properties and applications in dentistry.
+Among the various impression materials available whether it's alginate, or compounds in dentistry, light body silicone impression material and heavy body impression material are two prominent categories.
+Each material has its unique properties and the area of applications in different aspects of the procedures.
+Among them, addition silicone impression material is one of the most widely used options due to its superior accuracy and dimensional stability.
+This articles provides detailed comparisons of light and heavy body impression materials and delves into its properties and applications in dentistry.

 Applications of Heavy Body Impression Materials in Dentistry: